stretchr/powerwalk/README.md

 # Powerwalk

-Go package for concurrently walking files.
+Go package for walking files and concurrently calling user code to handle each file.
+This package walks the file system in the same way `filepath.Walk` does, except instead of calling the `walkFn` inline, it uses goroutines to allow the files to be handled concurrently.

 ## Usage